ImAbdollahzadeh/True-open-free-Type/README.md

 	if (!cnt)
 		break;

-If there is another pixel labeled in the same row, most probably we have an UP-DOWN combination, otherwise, if we would reach the end of that specific row, we simply neglect the rest of te row.
+If there is another pixel labeled in the same row, most probably we have an UP-DOWN combination, otherwise, if we would reach the end of that specific row, we simply neglect the rest of the row.
 In another word, to be a pixel inside a border, there should be two labeles in a given scan row.
 The left should be UP and the right must be DOWN (this is the only criteria to accept).
 The variable ***cnt*** above makes us to see if we reach the end of the row or not.
 If ***cnt*** reaches 0, it means we covered the whole row without being able to find an UP-DOWN case to math.
-The rest of the source code if how to paint the pixels.
+The rest of the source code is how to paint the pixels.

 To demonstrate the power of the method, look at the following image.